IGNF/pdal-ign-plugin/doc/grid_radius_assign.md

-# filter grid decimation
+# filter radius assign

 Purpose
 ---------------------------------------------------------------------------------------------------------

-The **radius search filter** add a new attribut where the value depends on their neighbors in a given radius: For each point in the domain src_domain_, if it has any neighbor with a distance lower than radius_ that belongs to the domain reference_domain_, it is updated.
+The **radius assign filter** add a new attribut where the value depends on their neighbors in a given radius: For each point in the domain src_domain_, if it has any neighbor with a distance lower than radius_ that belongs to the domain reference_domain_, it is updated.

 Example